Q & A WITH BAR MANAGER / MIXOLOGIST RYAN GOODSPEED

 I buy my shakers at barproducts.com.
 It’s the best resource for me.
 They have strange sizes of different stuff that most people don’t bother carrying.

-A. The Burger and Beer Joint.
 It just opened last year and you can get, well... burgers and beer.
 Also drinks and wine until 5 am.
 It really is nice, I wouldn’t exactly call that menu healthy, it’s fried pickles, maple bacon with a side of maple syrup, and corn dogs, all made in-house.

 In midtown, there is a place that is part of Sushi Samba called Sugarcane.
 The menu is pretty good and they serve until 1 or 2.

-A. Red Light.
 I love what owner/chef Kris Wessel is doing.
 He is from New Orleans, so all of his cooking has a twist.
 His menu is always changing and evolving.
 Get the barbecue shrimp.
 If he has gumbo on the menu, I would definitely go down that direction, and the oyster pie.

-Doraku for sushi on Lincoln Road.
+For sushi on Lincoln Road.
 I really like going there.

-A. The Florida Room.
 John Lermayer is somebody working with fresh ingredients nightly and doing stuff that I haven’t seen done.
 He works with a lot of spices, a lot of fresh fruit.
 Lenny Kravitz designed the Florida Room.
 They do quite a bit of live music and after midnight it gives way to a DJ.
 You’re going to want to get there early, if you want to get in... like around ten, because it will be packed by 12:30 and at that point it will just be hopeless.

 If you head over to Midtown Area, there is a Mexican place called Mercadito.
 There is a guy over there named Tad Carducci who is doing some really nice work with mezcal.
 Grab a seat at the bar for some tacos and a couple of drinks for a really nice time.

-A. The Stage.
 It’s a one hundred percent live music venue, probably one of the best I’ve seen in years, band inside and band outside.
 Pretty cool scene, for this area anyway.

-Transit Lounge is a little seedier, but more of a live music venue as well, and just a couple of blocks off the main street in Brickell.
+It’s a little seedier, but more of a live music venue as well, and just a couple of blocks off the main street in Brickell.

-Magnum Lounge.
-It is the coolest gay bar in the world.
+It’s the coolest gay bar in the world.
 They don’t have the best selection of beer or wine, but when you order a vodka tonic, it’s served in a 12 ounce bucket.
 They have an outdoor patio for when the weather is nice and a small island-style bar.
 Usually between ten and midnight, at least on the weekend nights, there is somebody incredibly flamboyant playing the baby grand piano.
 It’s just hysterical, so I recommend it.

-Q. For a scene?
+For a Scene

-A. Sky Bar.
 There is a good bartender named Richie, who does their cocktail program.
 He isn’t really doing new takes on classics, more doing his own thing.
 That might be worth a stop.

-Love Hate Lounge.
 It’s so Miami Beach it’s unbelievable, so I recommend going there.
 The owners of Miami Ink own it and everyone is tatted.
 Some nights it’s love, some nights it’s hate, literally.
 You’ll be standing in line and a bloody brawl will spill out, other nights it’s peace and happiness.

-A. Mac’s Club Deuce.
 I think it’s the oldest bar on the beach.
 That is dive bar central.

 Another kind of divey bar, that’s pretty representative of the North Beach area is called Sandbar, because it’s filled with sand.
 Nothing special with the cocktails.

-A. Lou’s Beer Garden.
 It’s in the back of a small boutique hotel (The New Hotel), just a no frills poolside bar with tables around the pool.
 Great beer selection and reasonable, $5/$6 pints.
 Definitely off the beaten path.

-A. Michy’s has a phenomenal wine list and great sommelier.
+They have a phenomenal wine list and great sommelier.

-Prime 112 is a steak house, first and foremost, and that is where you’re most likely to see members of Miami Heat and Miami Dolphins.
+It’s a steak house, first and foremost, and that is where you’re most likely to see members of Miami Heat and Miami Dolphins.
 They love that place.
 Always heavy hitting sports celebrities in there.
 Expensive menu, expensive wines, expensive experience, but everything is high quality.

-A. Purdy Lounge is good for late night.
+It’s a good for late night.
 It’s kinda away from the chaos.
 Great, local spot - no cover, nightclub/lounge type environment, pretty minimal dress code.
 Overall a pretty good late night experience.
 The place probably gets going at 1am and it’s really hopping at 3am.